thisancog/Blindliteratur/README.md

 - quotes in direct speech not recognized as part of their respective sentences
 - remains untested in Internet Explorer

-### Features for a better, future version
+### Features that might or might not be included in a better, future version
-- include an API for direct reference in external projects
+- an API for direct reference in external projects
-- include an option to generate random HTML markup
+- an option to generate random HTML markup
 - more sophisticated sentence recognition